-6.1 PATHWAY IDENTIFICATION
+6.1 Pathway identification

-A total of 23 (potential) pathways of introduction and spread were identified for the 49 listed species of Union concern, representing 4 main pathway categories: natural dispersal, escape from confinement, transport stowaway, transport contaminant (TABLE 5; FIG 2).
+A total of 24 (potential) pathways of introduction and spread were identified for the 66 listed species of Union concern, representing the 4 main pathway categories: natural dispersal, escape from confinement, transport stowaway, transport contaminant, (TABLE 5; FIG 2).

-Some pathways were relevant for more than 1/3th of the species in the dataset (escape of pet/aquarium/terrarium species, escape of species from zoos, escape of plant species in other use than horticulture, contaminant of transport of habitat material), whereas others were only relevant for two or even a single species (contaminant of food and timber, transport stowaways in ballast water or containers and escape from confinement in agriculture and (fur)farms).
+Only 1 new pathway was scored as relevant for Belgium in this new species dataset: "forestry" the tree Prosopis juliflora.
+Some pathways were relevant for more than 1/3th of the species in the dataset (escape of pet/aquarium/terrarium species, escape of species from zoos, escape of plant species in other use than horticulture, contaminant of transport of habitat material), whereas others were only relevant for two or even a single species (contaminant of food, transport stowaways in ballast water or containers and escape from confinement in agriculture and forestry, interconnected waterways).

-When looking at species groups (aquatic animals, aquatic plants, terrestrial plants; birds and mammals (FIG 3), some pathways are relevant across groups.
+When looking at species groups (aquatic animals, aquatic plants, terrestrial plants, birds, and mammals (FIG 3), some pathways are relevant across groups.
 For example, natural dispersal and the escape from containment pathway, were represented in all groups.
-More specifically, the represented "escape from confinement" subcategories indicate that release/disposal by private owners plays a role for all groups, as well as (historical) escape from zoos or botanical gardens.
-Whereas other pathways are only relevant for a particular group (e.g. escape as live bait is only mentioned for aquatic animals).
+More specifically, the "escape from confinement" subcategories that are represented in current dataset indicate that release/disposal by private owners plays a big role for all groups as well as (historical) escape from zoos, aquaria or botanical gardens - although the latter is mainly important for terrestrial species.
+Indeed, for birds, mammals and terrestrial plants, these three categories make up the top three ranking.
+For birds, the only other pathway that was identified is "hitchhikers on ships and boats", for mammals other escape pathways were featured (escape from fur farms and agriculture) as well as hitchhikers on ships boats.